chuigda/pilang/pilang/doc/intern/pli-storage.md

 * Reference to stack value

-In such circumstance, `roc` should be `ROC_ONSTACK`, and `data.pvalue` holds the pointer to that stack object. `pvt` simply "forwards" type info (`soid`) held by the stack object.
+In such circumstance, `roc` should be `ROC_ONSTACK`, and `data.pvalue` holds the pointer to that stack object. `type` simply "forwards" type info (`soid`) held by the stack object.

 * Reference to heap value

-In such circumstance, `roc` should be `ROC_ONHEAP`, and `data.pvalue` holds the pointer to that heap object. `pvt` simply "forwards" type info (`oid`) held by the heap object.
+In such circumstance, `roc` should be `ROC_ONHEAP`, and `data.pvalue` holds the pointer to that heap object. `type` simply "forwards" type info (`oid`) held by the heap object.